Code of Conduct and Related Policies

 All members of the Curtis community are reminded that there are serious health risks associated with the unlawful use of controlled substances and the abuse of alcohol.

 Students sometimes think about changing their drinking habits for any number of reasons.
-Alcohol and drugs can affect music performance, academic progress, and can also have serious consequences such as sexual assault or being convicted of a DUI (driving under the influence).
+Alcohol and drugs can affect music performance, academic progress, and can lead to serious legal or judicial consequences.
 If you are thinking about cutting back or quitting, for whatever reason, or you would like to help a friend who exhibits worrisome behavior students are encouraged to know the facts and get educated.
 Suggestions and available resources include:

 - Curtis Counselors - A confidential option for students who are experiencing negative consequences as a result of their alcohol and other drug use is to make an appointment with a Curtis counselor.
 Refer to the Wellness Resources: Student Guide to Health and Well-Being at Curtis for names and contact information for the counselors and a comprehensive list of Frequently Asked Questions.